quantnetwork/blockchain-developer-exercises-foundations/CLASS7.md

 As we are interacting with permissionless DLT networks, we will have to pay a transaction fee to get our transactions accepted on the DLT networks.
 As we are interacting with testnets, the transaction fee will actually be paid in a test cryptocurrency (typically without monetary value).
 But the transaction fee system needs to still be present in the testnets, otherwise the testnets would not accurately simulate the mainnets.

 There you will need to fund your addresses before you can send transactions from those addresses.
 To fund your addresses on testnets, we can request a faucet to provide us some funds.
-These services are named as faucets as the "drip" funds to users that require them.
+These services are named as faucets as they "drip" funds to users that require them.

 As we list a few publicly available faucets options below:
 - Ethereum Ropsten Testnet: https://faucet.ropsten.be/ or https://faucet.dimensions.network/